 The city is home to private and public campgrounds, and of the private camping spots, La Hacienda RV Resort is the most-visited.
 The park is picturesque, clean and well-managed, with great amenities and an excellent location near a number of local attractions.
 From the park, you can head to local swimming holes, Westcave Preserve, Krause Springs, Hamilton Pool & Parks, Yaupon golf course and the One World Theater.
 Amenities at the campgrounds include: pull thrus, back-ins, full hookups, cable TV, WIFI and each site is spacious and neat.

-If you drive into the city from these state parks, you’ll eventually reach Lake Travis.
-This “lake” is actually a reservoir built into the Colorado River to mitigate flooding risks.
+If you drive into the city from the city's state parks, you’ll eventually reach Lake Travis.
+This lake is actually a reservoir built into the Colorado River to mitigate flooding risks.
 Several trails loop around Lake Travis, such as those within the Pace Bend Park, and each provides excellent views of the sunset at dusk.
 To give you an idea of the amenities offered there, the lake’s official motto is “if it’s on a lake, it’s here!”
 Visitors can look forward to an easy, comfortable stay each trip.